rcgsheffield/Sheffield_RCC_Docs/ronin/object-storage.rst

 This is under the assumption that the data over the defined age will be accessed less frequently (sometimes considerably) than newer data.

 As with anything there are caveats to this, the deeper the tier of archival you choose the lower storage costs you pay.
-Consequently you will need to pay more to retrieve archived data and in some cases even wait extended periods of time to even access it.
+To balance out these lower storage costs you will need to pay more to retrieve archived data and in some cases even wait extended periods of time to access it.

 As usual the best place to learn the fine details is in AWS's documentation.
 The `S3 Glacier storage classes <https://aws.amazon.com/s3/storage-classes/glacier/>`__ page has a breakdown of the differing archival tiers available for use in Ronin.